slack-samples/deno-code-snippets/Custom_Functions/README.md

 # Custom Functions

 This sub-app guides you on adding your custom function.
-If you haven't set up Slack CLI and the project on your local machine yet, visit [the top-level guide document](../README.md) first.
+If you haven't set up the Slack CLI and the project on your local machine yet, visit [the top-level guide document](../README.md) first.

 ## Supported Workflows

-- **MySendMessage Workflow:** Perform chat.postMessage API calls in a custom function
+- **MySendMessage Workflow:** Perform `chat.postMessage` API calls in a custom function

 ## MySendMessage Workflow

-In this example workflow, you will implement your own `SendMessage` function, which calls chat.postMessage API.
+In this example workflow, you will implement your own `SendMessage` function, which calls the `chat.postMessage` API.

 ### Create a Link Trigger